GithubYY06/UJIIndoorLoc_KNN/README.md

 *	validation;
 *	analysis.
 <br/>
-Programme user interface description see in description folder.
+Programme user interface description (in Latvian) see in description folder.